The complete guide to corporate mileage reimbursement

 2. CAA for car repair estimates.

-The is an established repair and maintenance company, providing emergency repair assistance to those across Canada.
+The CAA is an established repair and maintenance company, providing emergency repair assistance to those across Canada.
 You can use their site to roughly estimate the car repair costs that might be needed—whether that’s the MOT or general servicing.
 Costs greatly depend on the make and year of the car.

 3. Use a comparison site for car insurance.

 Car insurance can vary greatly from one company to another and depends on what you want covered.
 It’s important, as a business, to protect yourself as much as possible.
-Using a site like or can be helpful for finding what prices are available and what each one covers individually.
+Using a site like ratehub or rates.ca can be helpful for finding what prices are available and what each one covers individually.

 This might differ depending on the driver’s experience on the road, where they’re located, and other car expenses like the amount of business kilometres or fuel types.